 Income Taxes.
 Our annual tax rate is affected by many factors, including the mix of our earnings, legislation and acquisitions, and is based on our income, statutory tax rates and tax planning opportunities available to us in the jurisdictions in which we operate.
 Tax laws are complex and subject to differing interpretations between the taxpayer and the taxing authorities.
 Significant judgment is required in determining our tax expense, evaluating our tax positions and evaluating uncertainties.
 Deferred income tax assets represent amounts available to reduce income taxes payable in future years.
 Such assets arise because of temporary differences between the financial reporting and tax bases of assets and liabilities, as well as from net operating loss and tax credit carryforwards.
-We evaluate the recoverability of these future tax deductions and credits by assessing the future expected taxable income from all sources, including reversal of taxable temporary differences and our short- and long-range business forecasts to provide insight and assist us in determining recoverability.
+We evaluate the recoverability of these future tax deductions and credits by assessing the future expected taxable income from all sources, including reversal of taxable temporary differences, forecasted operating earnings and available tax planning strategies.
+These sources of income rely heavily on estimates.
+We use our historical experience and our short- and long-range business forecasts to provide insight and assist us in determining recoverability.
 We recognize the financial statement benefit of a tax position only after determining that the relevant tax authority would more likely than not sustain the position following an audit.
 For tax positions meeting the more-likely-than not threshold, the amount recognized in the financial statements is the largest benefit that has a greater than 50 percent likelihood of being realized upon the ultimate settlement with the relevant tax authority.
 A number of years may elapse before a particular matter, for which we have recorded a liability, is audited and effectively settled.
 We review our tax positions quarterly and adjust our liability for unrecognized tax benefits in the period in which we determine the issue is effectively settled with the tax authorities, the statute of limitations expires for the relevant taxing authority to examine the tax position, or when more information becomes available.